serverless/serverless/docs/providers/fn/guide/deploying.md

 rs/hello-699783077   1         1         1         2m
 ```

-Kubeless will create a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for your function and a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) for each event.
+Fn will create a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for your function and a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) for each event.

 ## Deploy Function